Telehealth Services now available!

 Life-haus Therapeutic Solutions, LLC

-Balancing your immune system to promote healing, mental health and wellness of mind, body, spirit.
+Balancing your immune system to promote healing, gut-brain health and wellness of mind, body and spirit.

 Depression is a silent epidemic that finds 121 victims all over the world.
 According to healthline.com, sadly, only 20 percent of the aforementioned population received treatment.
 The rest, the 80 percent, do not seek help and unfortunately, this is because they are unaware of it.
 (According to a study, people found with depression among the unemployed increases by 20 percent every year and those who are recently divorced as most prone to the condition.)

 Medical researchers have looked for different ways to cure depression.
 Several drugs and other medicines are available in the market but treatment is still a pain in the pocket as the health website estimates that healthcare cost for treating depression going as steep as $22,960.

 However, there is a silver lining.
 One promising medical breakthrough is the discovery of pycnogenol, a US registered trademark product derived from the bark of the maritime pine tree (Pinus pinaster).
 Discovered in 1535 by French explorer Jacques Cartier, the tree was initially used to make tea for sailors suffering from scurvy when his ship was icebound.

 Dr. Jacques Maquelier, after reading Cartier’s annals, patented the tree extract and named it pycnogenol.
 The term is derived from the Greek puknos (condensed) and genos (class, family).
 The tree is predominantly found in the coastline of southwest France.
 However, it has now reached South Africa where it blooms in the country’s slightly acidic soils.